mikejmcguirk/Neovim-Win10-Lazy/README.md

     - To test that it's properly installed for your project, run <code>npx eslint-config-prettier main.js</code> .
 If you get an error that the prettier config is missing, eslint-config-prettier is not properly installed

 - ALE is used here only for prettier.
 But by default, ALE will attempt to use any detected plugin on any valid filetype.
 Therefore, in set.lua, g.ale_linters_explicit is set to 1.
-Filetypes that use ALEFix on save are then defined either in the LSP config or ftplugin files
+Filetypes that use ALEFix on save are then defined either in ftplugin files

   - If the .prettierrc file is invalid, ALEFix will not run.
 If ALEFix does nothing, run prettier from the command line to see if if outputs any config errors

-##### lua_ls
+##### Lua Language Server

 - Go to the lua_ls releases page and download the latest zipped copy for Windows: https://github.com/LuaLS/lua-language-server/releases